pytorch/pytorch/docs/source/distributed.rst

 -------------

 The :doc:`multiprocessing` package also provides a spawn utility in :func:`torch.multiprocessing.spawn`.
-This helper utility is helpful to spawn multiple processes per node by passing in the function that needs to run from multiple processes, and can be used for multiprocess distributed training as well.
+This helper utility can be used to spawn multiple processes per node by passing in the function that needs to run from multiple processes, and can be used for multiprocess distributed training as well.

-For references on how to use it, please refer to `PyToch example - imagenet implementation <https://github.com/pytorch/examples/tree/master/imagenet>`_
+For references on how to use it, please refer to `PyToch example - ImageNet implementation <https://github.com/pytorch/examples/tree/master/imagenet>`_

 Note that this utility only supports python 3.4 or higher.